Peter J. W. Debye Professor

-Professor Chen's Group develops and applies single-molecule approaches to interrogate and understand the function and dynamics of nanomaterials and biomacromolecules, with the goal of acquiring fundamental chemical knowledge for developing better strategies for energy conversion as well as for curing and preventing diseases.
+Professor Chen's Group develops and applies single-molecule imaging and manipulation approaches to interrogate and understand the function and dynamics of nanomaterials and biomacromolecules, with the goal of acquiring fundamental chemical knowledge for developing better strategies for energy conversion as well as for curing and preventing diseases.

 - 2019 Chemical Pioneer Award

 - 2019 Fellow, American Association for the Advancement of Science

 - 2019 Brian Bent Lecture, Columbia University

 - 2019 Joan Van der Waals Lecture, University of Leiden

 - 2018 Bau Family Award in Inorganic Chemistry